 This project started as a tree planting initiative in 2012.
 Prior teams developed it towards the direction of agricultural entrepreneurship and business education training.
 What different PTF generations have in common is that they have always worked alongside the local youth to "build future together".

-The focus of the fifth generation has been the construction of the town’s capoeira school’s canteen, so that the children could pass more time there away from the streets.
-As part of a remarkable effort, they managed to build the structure of the respective building and now it’s on the sixth generation to finish their work and get the canteen running.
+The focus of the fifth generation has been the construction of the capoeira school’s canteen in Ponta Pora, so that the children could pass more time there away from the streets.

-This year we’ll also continue the ongoing effort for sexual education in the town and help a foster home on the Paraguayan side of the town repair their roof.
+This year we’ll continue the ongoing effort for sexual education in the town and help a foster home on the Paraguayan side of the town repair their infrastructure.
 In fact, the latter is in such poor conditions that every time it rains the building floods.

 Risk and challenges